rrojan/dotfiles/README.md

 Stow will then symlink `nvim/.config/nvim` to `~/.config/nvim`.
 Here `nvim` is the package name and `.config/nvim` is the path in your `$HOME` where the symlink is created.

-## My current workflow
+## Goto tools
-Tools I use from these dotfiles that are (currently) essential to my workflow, hence more recently updated
+What I use from these dotfiles that are (currently) essential to my workflow:
 - Neovim
 - ~~Wezterm~~ Ghostty
 - tmux